HeapsIO/heaps-doc/DomKit.md

 ```

 In the path, the `$` character is the capitalized component name.
-By default `"$Comp"` is a registered path in Heaps.
+By default, `"$Comp"` is a registered path in Heaps.

 ## Custom CSS parsing

-Some properties requires custom parsing.
+Some properties require custom parsing.
 For instance color codes, padding boxes, etc.
 You can specify which parser method to use by changing `@:p` metadata in the following way:

 ```haxe